ReversedK/HoloJS/README.md

 Technically a collection is an entry that will be used as an anchor to link to other entries.

 **Entries**
 HoloJSentries acts as storage containers for a JSON payload describing the object’s state.
-The mini framework makes it easy to create, read, update, delete or, link entries.
+The NodeJs module makes it easy to create, read, update, delete or, link entries.

 **Logic**
 Logic happens outside the Rust app.providing more flexibility and ease to the devs